bitterjug/elm-wpc/readme.markdown

   is an hour out, as if some time zone is being applied to it without my approval

-- [ ] Make the single page view just expand one entry in the list flow
+- [x] Make the single page view just expand one entry in the list flow

+- [ ] Clicking on an open card should maybe close it -- return to the list view?

+- [ ] Should scrolling off an open entry also close it?

+- [ ] Going straight to the url of a single page view needs to scroll us to the relevant entry otherwise we cant see it.

-- [ ] Get rid of the arrow navigation buttons and use continuous scroll
+- [ ] use continuous scroll

 - [ ] We need a way to trigger fetching more entries when navigating the list view.
 Ideally that would be triggered by scrolling.

   - [x] Have to look into infinite scroll.

-  In fact the whole thing could work like this and we can
+  In fact the whole thing could work like this and we can:

 - [x] get rid of those pesky prev and next arrows.
 Which means we don't need to always be showing the header bar!